shipzkun/public-xcfs/chirp-chirp/README.md

-All I did is remove the background and retain the bird.
+All I did is remove the background and retain and sharpen the bird.